jendave/ironsmith-compendiums/README.md

 The [Ironsmith](https://preview.drivethrurpg.com/en/product/351813/ironsmith) supplements by Eric Bright are licensed for use under the [Creative Commons Attribution 4.0 International License (CC-BY)](https://creativecommons.org/licenses/by/4.0/).

-Oracles by Shawn Tomkin from [Ironsworn](https://preview.drivethrurpg.com/en/product/238369/ironsworn) and [Ironsworn: Delve](https://preview.drivethrurpg.com/en/product/302260/ironsworn-delve) are used under the [Creative Commons Attribution 4.0 International License (CC-BY)](https://creativecommons.org/licenses/by/4.0/).
+Oracles by Shawn Tomkin from [Ironsworn](https://tomkinpress.com/pages/ironsworn) and [Ironsworn: Delve](https://tomkinpress.com/pages/ironsworn-delve) are used under the [Creative Commons Attribution 4.0 International License (CC-BY)](https://creativecommons.org/licenses/by/4.0/).

 Module by David Hudson and licensed for use under the [MIT license](https://opensource.org/license/mit/).

-## Acknowledgements
+## Acknowledgements(

+Created for the incredible [Ironsworn and Ironsworn: Starforged](https://tomkinpress.com/) family of games.

 Ironsmith Expanded Oracles were created using [Eric Bright's Ironsworn JSON files](https://github.com/ericbright2002/Forged_in_Obsidian).